huyendoesstuff/huyendoesstuff.github.io/_pages/about.md

 Hi!
 It's Huyen here.
 I love writing and I wanted to have a simple themed blog, so here we are.

-I also like doing stuff, hence the name.

 I'm organizing many aspects in my life, so I create stuff when I feel like it, especially when I don't find the existing platforms fit my purpose anymore.
 I also like things that can be customized according to my needs, so say a little bye bye to wordpress and blogger and medium (with big amount of gratitude of course!), you guys were so nice